You are currently viewing How To Practice Warrior 1 Chair Pose (Virabhadrasana 1) – A Seated Yoga Pose for Beginners

 4. Ensure the left foot is firmly on the ground and the toes are pointed forward.
 It gives you more stability.

-5. Inhale and shift your right leg back as you can and your toes are at 45 degrees.
+5. Inhale and shift your right leg back as far as you can, and your toes are at 45 degrees.
 Keep your hips square and facing forward.

 7. Try to maintain a straight and long spinal position with the chest lifted.